1 Raise a concern

 Each of these children has a plan to reduce the possibility of harm to them.
-The list means that professional staff are aware of the risk to the child and can work with the child and family to reduce this.
+The list ensures professional staff are aware of the risk to the child and can work with the child and family to reduce this.

-The plan is reviewed within 3 months and, if issues have been resolved, then the child's name could be taken off the list.
-If not, it is reviewed again at 6-monthly intervals until the objectives of the plan are accomplished.
+The plan is reviewed within three months and, if issues have been resolved, then the child's name could be taken off the list.
+If not, it is reviewed again at six-monthly intervals until the objectives of the plan are accomplished.